nhphero/docker-nginx-pagespeed-cerbot/README.md

 # Docker Nginx + PageSpeed + Certbot

 This docker image based on Debian Stretch linux distribution.
-Project goal is an easy to build docker image of latest Nginx web server with Google PageSpeed and Geo IP modules.
+Project goal is an easy to build docker image of latest Nginx web server with Google PageSpeed and Certbot modules.

 ## PageSpeed